Equation of state of the running vacuum: EoS of the running vacuum in the FLRW regime

 As expected, the $\CC$CDM result is recovered for $\nueff=0$.
 Since, however, $\nueff$ is small and $z_t$ cannot be measured with precision yet, it is not the ideal signature.
-What it really acts as a useful signature of the quantum vacuum is its effective behavior as quintessence in the low redshift range, as we have seen above.
-Indeed, amazingly enough, the quantum vacuum is kind of `chameleonic'.
+What it really acts as a useful signature of the RV is its effective behavior as quintessence in the low redshift range, as we have seen above.
+Indeed, the running vacuum is kind of `chameleonic'.
 It behaves as `true' vacuum ($\wv=-1$) only in the very early times when it triggers inflation.
 It then remains silent for eons (hidden as if being relativistic or pressureless matter).
-Today, it appears as (dynamical) dark energy (DE), specifically as quintessence ($-1<\wv\lesssim-1/3$), cf. Fig.\,\ref{Fig3} .
-As a result of this multifaceted behavior, it may crucially help in solving the $\sigma_8$ and $H_0$ tensions afflicting the $\CC$CDM model, see e.g. \,\cite{Tensions1,Tensions2,Sunny2020,Tensions3,WhitePaper2022} and the long list of references therein on different models and alternative points of view.
-In fact, in \cite{EPL2021} it was shown that if there is a `DE threshold' $z_{*}$ near our time where the DE dynamics of the vacuum gets suddenly activated, this can be extremely helpful for solving the $\sigma_8$ tension within the RVM.
-At the same time, it was shown that if the gravitational coupling runs slowly (logarithmically) with the expansion, this can help to fix the $H_0$ tension.
-In Fig.\,\ref{Fig3} we can see that a continuous (i.e. not abrupt) DE `threshold' window with low $z_{*}={\cal O}(1)$ does indeed exist for the quantum vacuum, in the sense that for $z<z_{*}$ the vacuum gets progressively activated as DE ($\wv<-1/3$), whereas for $z>z_{*}$ the EoS of the quantum vacuum transmutes successively into that of dust matter and radiation.
-Additionally, in \cite{CristianJoan2022} we found that the dynamics of the vacuum is intertwined with that of the gravitational coupling through a log of the Hubble rate: $G=G(\ln H)$.
-Being these two crucial factors simultaneously present in our QFT approach, they combine constructively to relieve both tensions at a time.
-Incidentally, we note that the vacuum EoS for the current universe \eqref{eq:EoSDeviation} in our QFT approach is similar to the EoS of the effective dark energy (DE) in a Brans-Dicke (BD) theory in the presence of a cosmological constant, see Ref.\,\cite{BDCosmoTeam} for details.
+Today, it appears as (dynamical) dark energy (DE), specifically as quintessence ($-1<\wv<-1/3$), cf. Fig.\,\ref{Fig3} .
+As a result of this multifaceted behavior, it may crucially help in solving the $\sigma_8$ and $H_0$ tensions\,\cite{Tensions1,Tensions2,Tensions3,WhitePaper2022} afflicting the $\CC$CDM model.
+In fact, in \cite{EPL2021} it was argued that if there is a `DE threshold' $z_{*}$ near our time where the DE dynamics of the vacuum gets suddenly activated, this can be extremely helpful for solving the $\sigma_8$ tension within the RVM.
+At the same time, it was shown that if the gravitational coupling runs slowly (logarithmically) with the expansion, this can help fixing the $H_0$ tension.
+In Fig.\,\ref{Fig3} we can see that a continuous (i.e. not abrupt) DE `threshold' window with low $z_{*}={\cal O}(1)$ does indeed exist for the RVM, in the sense that for $z<z_{*}$ the vacuum gets progressively activated as DE ($\wv<-1/3$), whereas for $z>z_{*}$ the vacuum EoS transmutes successively into that of dust matter and radiation.
+There is therefore a tracking of the matter EoS by the vacuum in the RVM framework.